Minnie Maddern Fiske: Animal welfare

 In addition to her battle against the Syndicate, she was also one of the most prominent animal welfare advocates of her era.
 She took interest in the activities of the American Society for the Prevention of Cruelty to Animals and other humane leagues.
 She was known to have picked up stray dogs and cared for them.
 She fought against the wearing of the plumes of snowy and great egrets on hats, raised awareness of the cruelties of fur trapping, and changed the treatment of cattle on ranges.
+She was quoted as saying "there can be no real civilization which does not take with consideration justice to animals".

+Fiske became a member of the Animal Rescue League of Boston in 1902.
+She was a member of the New York State Anti-Vivisection Society and an honorary life member of Bideawee.
+Fiske was associated with Emarel Freshel's Millennium Guild and was Honorary Chairman of the American Humane Association's Humane Trapping Committee.
+She became a vegetarian in 1904 and refused to wear fur for ethical reasons.
+She was also an opponent of vivisection.

 Because she was well-known and loved, people followed her example and she was able to broadly influence animal reform.
 She was twice named one of the twelve greatest living American women because of her fight for animal rights and for her outstanding talent.
 She was first named in 1923 by the League of Women Voters, and then again in 1931 by Good Housekeeping magazine.
 Mark Twain wrote the story "A Horse's Tale" at her request to combat bullfighting in Spain.

-Fiske was associated with Emarel Freshel's Millennium Guild and was Honorary Chairman of the American Humane Association's Humane Trapping Committee.
-She was a member of the New York State Anti-Vivisection Society.
-She was a strict vegetarian and opposed vivisection.

 Death

 Fiske died from congestive heart failure at the age of 66 in Queens, New York.
 She and Harrison had no children.
 Around 1915, the couple adopted an infant boy who would have been a teen at Mrs. Fiske's death in 1932.
+Fiske's death was kept a secret for 24 hours.
+Her husband Harrison commented that "she desired as little ceremony as possible and her wishes will be followed.
+Her instructions were very definite".
+Her body was cremated.